JaneliaSciComp/workstation/docs/H5JFileFormat.md

 # H5J File Format

 H5J is a “visually lossless” file format, developed at Janelia Research Campus, for storing multichannel 3d image stacks e.g. from confocal microscopy.
-It uses the [H.265 codec](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) (a.k.a.
+It supports both 8-bit and 12-bit depth, and uses the [H.265 codec](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) (a.k.a.
 HEVC or High Efficiency Video Coding) and differential compression ratios on a per-channel basis to obtain maximum compression while minimizing visually-relevant artifacts.

 H5J is currently compatible with the following tools:
 * [Fiji](https://fiji.sc/) (read/write)